thosgood/this-weeks-finds/markdown/151-200/week157.md

 draw boxes.
 So a Young diagram is just a bunch of rows of boxes, arranged in order of decreasing length.

-Okay: so far I've shown how conjugacy classes of permutations in S~n~ correspond to Young diagrams with a total of n boxes.
-Now I want to do the same for irreducible representations of S~n~.
+Okay: so far I've shown how conjugacy classes of permutations in S_n correspond to Young diagrams with a total of n boxes.
+Now I want to do the same for irreducible representations of S_n.

 This is cool for the following reason: for any finite group, the number of irreducible representations is the same as the number of conjugacy classes of group elements.
 But in general there's no natural way to match up irreducible representations with conjugacy classes.
-The group S~n~ just happens to be specially nice in this way.
+The group S_n just happens to be specially nice in this way.

 Here I must turn up the math level slightly... for example, I'll assume you know what "irreducible representations" means!
 I'll even